 An embed code is a snippet of code that you can use to add content (like a video!) to a web page.

-To generate an embed code for your video, start by selecting the Embed & Share option under the Video Actions menu from your video’s page in Wistia.
+To generate an embed code for your video, start by clicking the Embed & Share button from your Media Page.
 That will open the Embed & Share screen, where you can choose your embed code type and fine-tune it for your page.

 Inline embeds will place the video directly on the page, inline with the rest of your content.
 Here’s an example “Standard” inline embed:

 This is what a standard inline embed code looks like: